Leadership,

 earth was given to Me.”

-In withdrawing from error, thereby causing “division”
+In withdrawing from error, thereby

-compromise.
-True followers of Christ
+less compromise.
+True followers of Christ cannot be a part of

-members do not all hold true to the Word of God, as we cannot really be one in
+these new citywide and worldwide ecumenical groups whose members do not all hold true to the Word of God, as we cannot really

-teachings of Scripture, not the joining together of all who profess a faith in
+refers to the teachings of Scripture, not the joining together of all who

-Christ.
-Remember that even the demons
+even the demons believe in Jesus!

-believe in Jesus!
-Ecumenism is a
+Ecumenism is a serious thing.

-serious thing.
-Could the fear of
+Could the fear of causing “disunity” because one points

-causing “disunity” because one points out error or even questions teaching be
+out error or even questions teaching be another way of controlling members of

-“new thing” the leaders are promoting?
+the church into submitting to whatever “new thing” the leaders are promoting?

 The onus is on us to responsibly seek out the truth

-and uncompromisingly follow God’s commandments.
 Jesus says, “If you love me, obey my commandments”.
 One cannot go along with unscriptural

 practices of submission to human authority as they defy the Word of God.
 We need to choose to follow either the Word